Friday, January 27, 2017

 Texas: J.R.
 Ewing of Dallas.

 Vermont: Jack Torrance of The Shining.
-No, not Larry, his brother Darrell, or his other brother Darrell from Newhart.
+No, not Larry, nor his brother Darrell, nor his other brother Darrell from Newhart.

 Virginia: John Carter of Edgar Rice Burroughs' novels of Mars.
-Don't even think about putting John-Boy Walton, Thomas Magnum or Nicholas Brody ahead of him.
+Don't even think about putting John-Boy Walton, Thomas Magnum or Nicholas Brody of Homeland ahead of him.

-West Virginia: Clarice Starling of the Hannibal Lecter films.
+West Virginia: Special Agent Clarice Starling of the Hannibal Lecter films.

 Wisconsin: Arthur Fonzarelli of Happy Days.